phac-nml/irida/doc/_includes/tutorials/common/samples/copy-samples.md

 ![Share samples button.]({{ site.baseurl }}/images/tutorials/common/samples/copy-samples-button.png)

-In the dialog that appears you will be presented with a list of the samples that are going to be copied, and an option to choose the project that the samples should be copied to:
+In the dialog that appears you will be presented with a list of the samples that are going to be shared, and an option to choose the project that the samples should be shared to:

 ![Copy samples dialog.]({{ site.baseurl }}/images/tutorials/common/samples/copy-samples-dialog.png)